Azure/onboarding-guidance/SQLDB/create-server-and-import-database.md

 # Abstract

-During this module you will learn the process for exporting a database from a physical or virtual SQL Server and you will learn how to import a database into Azure SQL Databse using a reference database extract (bacpac)
+During this module you will learn how to import a database into Azure SQL Databse using a database extract (bacpac)

 # Learning Objectves

 By the end of this module you will be able to:

-* Export a database from a physical or virtual SQL Server
 * Create an Azure SQL DB logical Server
 * Import a database into Azure SLQ DB from a backpac file